mother-of-all-self-hosting/mash-playbook/docs/services/promtail.md

   # Note the double /loki/loki.
   # This assumes Loki is installed at a `/loki` path-prefix.
   - url: https://mash.example.com/loki/loki/api/v1/push
+    tenant_id: some-tenant-id-here
 ```

+For more information about configuring clients, see the [Promtail `clients` configuration reference](https://grafana.com/docs/loki/latest/send-data/promtail/configuration/#clients).

 ### Exposing the web interface